haroon2109/Lunar-Detection/README.md

 * **Mission Impact Assessor:** Evaluate potential challenges and opportunities for hypothetical lunar missions based on detected features.
 * **Algorithm Step Explainer:** Get concise explanations for complex algorithm concepts on demand.

-### 🖼️ Interactive Simulated Detection Visual
-Upload your own lunar images and witness a live, simulated detection process directly within the browser!
-Our Canvas-based visualization will **mark landslides with green rectangles, boulders with green squares, and craters with yellow circles**, providing a dynamic demonstration of our algorithm's capabilities.

----

-## 🌐 Live Demo

-Experience the application firsthand:

-👉 **[YOUR LIVE DEMO URL HERE]** 👈

 ---